imrannasrullah/quantum-machine-learning/README.md

 # quantum-machine-learning
 This code is part of a QML project under Dr. Gustavo Seabra (UF Medicinal Chemistry Lab) to use Pennylane's QML framework to optimize molecular geometries + interaction energies.

+(With extreme thanks to both Dr. Gustabo Seabra and Dr. Chenglong Li for their co-mentorship!)

 Initially, there's 4 different small molecules, where we express these molecule's Hamiltonian in "relative coordinates" (AKA z-matrix coordinates) and show that VQE optimizes on these coordinates quite a bit faster [completed].